timmyjose-projects/garvel/design/Scratch.md

     * Build - 1).
-Create the `target` directory with `build` and `deps` directories. `build` will hold the build artifacts (class files basically), and the `deps` directory will hold the dependency graph of the current project in binary form.The Dependency Graph will not only help generate the JAR file more quickly, but also help in incremental builds where only the changed source files will be executed (based on checking the timestamp of the class files against the source file).
+Create the `target` directory with `build` and `deps` directories. `build` will hold the build artifacts (class files basically), and the `deps` directory will hold the dependency graph of the current project in binary form.The Dependency Graph will not only help generate the JAR file more quickly, but also help in incremental builds where only the changed source files will be compiled (based on checking the timestamp of the class files against the source file).

               2).
 Parse the Garvel.gl file and populate the Core Cache.
 If there are any changes (new artifact,